 How do I sign up?

-UW Law's Moot Court Honor Board is working hard to increase the size and diversity in our judge pool.
-We are hoping you and your colleagues will be interested in joining our pool of judges!
+UW Law's Moot Court Honor Board is working hard to increase the size and diversity of our judges for internal competitions.
+We hope you and your colleagues will be interested in joining our pool of judges!

-When our student-competitors receive critique and advice from a more diverse panel of attorneys, their skills become more refined, and their competitiveness as future attorneys increases.
-Furthermore, a larger, more diverse judge pool makes our competitions and access to those benefits more accessible to our increasingly diverse student body.
+When our student-competitors receive constructive feedback from a diverse panel of attorneys, their skills become more refined, and their competitiveness as future attorneys increases.
+Furthermore, a larger, more diverse judge pool benefits our increasingly diverse student body.

-When our student-competitors receive critique and advice from a more diverse panel of attorneys, their skills become more refined, and their competitiveness as future attorneys increases.
-Furthermore, a larger, more diverse judge pool makes our competitions and access to those benefits more accessible to our increasingly diverse student body.
+When our student-competitors receive constructive feedback from a diverse panel of attorneys, their skills become more refined, and their competitiveness as future attorneys increases.
+Furthermore, a larger, more diverse judge pool benefits our increasingly diverse student body.